vezine-code/react-ui-plugins/README.md

 By adopting this approach, you can enhance the overall performance, maintainability, and flexibility of your application.

-### ⚠️ Issues with This Approach

-- **🐢 Performance**: Rendering all components even when they are not needed can slow down the application.
-- **🔄 Complexity**: Managing and maintaining a large number of components in a single render function can lead to confusion and increase the risk of bugs.
-- **❌ Lack of Flexibility**: This approach does not allow for dynamic rendering based on user interactions or specific conditions.

-By using a plugin architecture, you can address these issues and improve the overall performance and maintainability of your application.

 ## API

 ### usePluginRenderer